Have you had years of talk therapy and are still struggling?

 Why Coherence Therapy is Different

 Most therapy looks at a symptom as maladaptive or irrational.
 Classic Cognitive Behavioral Therapy (CBT) uses terms such as “cognitive distortions”.
 A Coherence Therapy Therapist would disagree that there is something distorted about one’s thinking.
 A CT therapist would tell you- of course you are thinking that!
-Your brain is trying to help you.
+Your brain is trying to help and protect you from a greater suffering.

 Examples: